-First of all, they store different products; the florists can use coolers to keep their flowers fresh or by pubs to store beverages such as wine.
+First of all, they store different products; the florists can use coolers to keep their flowers fresh or to store beverages such as wine by pubs.
 They are also mainly used by restaurants to store the ingredients that will be used soon or ingredients that should not be frozen.
 On the other hand, freezers primarily focus on keeping perishable foods, mainly fish and meats of different kinds, for long periods.

 Secondly, their temperature ranges differ.
 Freezers offer lower temperatures for your frozen food.
 While coolers are fit for daily use, and they ideally operate at 35-45 degrees Fahrenheit.

 You can always get a walk-in cooler and freezer combination if you need both machines but have relatively limited space.
 These models combine the features of a walk-in cooler and walk-in freezer to offer you the chance to store all of your products in the required temperatures.